legumeinfo/pandagma/README.md

                         By default, \"clean\" is run as part of \"all\" unless the -r flag is set.
         ReallyClean - Do complete clean-up of files in the working directory.
-                        Use this if you want to start over, OR if you are satisified with the results and don't anticipate adding other annotation sets to this pan-gene set.
+                        Use this if you want to start over, OR if you are satisified with the results and don't anticipate adding other annotation sets to this pangene set.

 Variables in pandagma config file:
     dagchainer_args - Argument for DAGchainer command